awsdocs/amazon-api-gateway-developer-guide/doc_source/getting-started-lambda-non-proxy-integration.md

 In addition, the function logs its execution to Amazon CloudWatch by calling `console.log(...)`\.
 This is helpful for tracing calls when debugging the function\.
 To allow the `GetStartedLambdaIntegration` function to log the call, set an IAM role with appropriate policies for the Lambda function to create the CloudWatch streams and add log entries to the streams\.
 The Lambda console guides you through to create the required IAM roles and policies\.

-If you set up the API without using the API Gateway console, such as when [importing an API from Swagger](https://github.com/awslabs/api-gateway-secure-pet-store/blob/master/src/main/resources/swagger.yaml#L39), you must explicitly create, if necessary, and set up an invocation role and policy for API Gateway to invoke the Lambda functions\.
+If you set up the API without using the API Gateway console, such as when [importing an API from an OpenAPI file](https://github.com/awslabs/api-gateway-secure-pet-store/blob/master/src/main/resources/swagger.yaml#L39), you must explicitly create, if necessary, and set up an invocation role and policy for API Gateway to invoke the Lambda functions\.
 For more information on how to set up Lambda invocation and execution roles for an API Gateway API, see [Control Access to an API with IAM Permissions](permissions.md)\.

  Compared to [`GetStartedLambdaProxyIntegation`](api-gateway-create-api-as-simple-proxy-for-lambda.md#api-gateway-proxy-integration-lambda-function-nodejs), the Lambda function for the Lambda proxy integration, the `GetStartedLambdaIntegration` Lambda function for the Lambda custom integration only takes input from the API Gateway API integration request body\.
 The function can return an output of any JSON object, a string, a number, a Boolean, or even a binary blob\.
 The Lambda function for the Lambda proxy integration, in contrast, can take the input from any request data, but must return an output of a particular JSON object\.
 The `GetStartedLambdaIntegration` function for the Lambda custom integration can have the API request parameters as input, provided that API Gateway maps the required API request parameters to the integration request body before forwarding the client request to the backend\.
 For this to happen, the API developer must create a mapping template and configure it on the API method when creating the API\.